- Download our Moving to Argentina Guide (PDF)

 Argentina has a system of long-distance buses as well.
 This is the primary mode of transport used to travel across the country.
 Some of these buses have interiors similar to that of an airline's business-class cabin and even offer on-board dining.
 Similarly to trains, buses also have different seat classes one can choose from.

+Buenos Aires is home to the oldest subway system in South America.
 The six lines of the Buenos Aires subway (subte) can easily be navigated by checking the map which is available online.
-Paper tickets are no longer available, and expats will have to purchase a Subte smart card in one of the city’s tourist centres or a kiosk (street-side convenience stores).
+Expats will have to use a SUBE smartcard, which is available for purchase at subte stations, in one of the city's tourist centres or a kiosk (street-side convenience stores).

 Buenos Aires is the only city in Argentina with an underground train network, but plans are in place to build one in Córdoba.